JordanRL/Fermat/docs/roster/latest/Fermat Core/Types/Traits/IntegerMathTrait.md

     ###### isPrime() Description:

-    This function is a PHP implementation of the function described at: http://stackoverflow.com/a/1801446
+    This function is a PHP implementation of the Miller-Rabin primality test.
+The default "certainty" value of 20 results in a false-positive rate of 1 in 1.10 x 10^12.

-     It is relatively simple to understand, which is why it was chosen as the implementation.
-However in the future, an implementation that is based on ECPP (such as the Goldwasser implementation) may be employed to improve speed.
+     Presumably, the probability of your hardware failing while this code is running is higher, meaning this should be statistically as certain as a deterministic algorithm on normal computer hardware.

+---

+!!! signature "public IntegerMathTrait->getDivisors()"
+    ##### getDivisors
+    **return**

+    type
+    :   Samsara\Fermat\Types\NumberCollection

+    description
+    :   *No description available*

 ---